The 3rd FERIA Handbook can be found HERE

 14.40 Pyrolysis/non-thermal Plasma/catalysis of Waste Plastics for the Production of Liquid Fuels and Chemicals

-Jayden Gu, Low Carbon Energy and Resources Technologies Research Group, Faculty of Engineering, University of Nottingham, UK.
+Jayden (Jie) Gu, Low Carbon Energy and Resources Technologies Research Group, Faculty of Engineering, University of Nottingham, UK.

 15.20 Direct Chemical Looping Gasification of Biochar/Biomass: A Pathway to Efficient Syngas Production